 - Adventitious buds on the roots form independent plants

-- Yellow toadflax is a perennial that has been used as an ornamental.
+- Has been used as an ornamental.
 This weed is starting to invade pristine areas around the state

 This information courtesy of the Colorado Natural Areas Program